Pigmice2733/peregrine-frontend/reports-pages.md

 - [done] Telling the user whether or not match was scouted
 - [done] User reports list on profile page
 - [done] Delete reports from report page
-- Don't show comment in report viewer if it is empty
+- [done] Don't show comment in report viewer if it is empty
 - Link from report viewer to user profile
 - Add user dropdown for admins in report editor
 - Allow switching match/event that report belongs to